 The default key type is

-JSON, the correct value.
+JSON, which is the correct value to use.

 The private key file is downloaded to your machine.
 You can move it to another location.
 Keep the key file secure.

 You will provide the location of this key file later in this task as PROXY_KEY_FILE_PATH.

 3. Create the user account for the proxy

 The proxy uses a special host to access the database.
 This increases the

 security of your configuration because only the proxy can use any user

 account created with this host; you do not need to specify a password.